hns/hns.github.com/_posts/2010-09-21-benchmark.md

 ---
 layout: post
 title: "RingoJS vs. Node.js: Runtime Values"
-subtitle: "Can V8 keep up with the JVM on the server side?"
 ---

 As the main developer of a [server-side JavaScript platform][ringojs] in 2010,